FritzFlorian/bachelor-thesis-code/pure_mcts_reinforcement/simple_8_by_8/Readme.md

 # Simple 8 by 8

 This experiment was used to understand the algorithm and to get all basic parts that are needed running.
-To execute this phase you have to add the 'ai_trivial' to this folder and run the 'simple_8_by_8.py' file.
+To execute this phase you have to add the 'ai_trivial' to this folder and run 'PYTHONPATH=../../ python simple_8_by_8.py'.

 ## General Structure